The International Bill of Human Rights

-Unfortunately, many nations have ignored those rights and some have simply denied them, including the United States of America.
+Unfortunately, many nations have ignored those rights, including the United States of America.
 And the U.N. has been unable to do much about it.

 In fact, because of right-wing partisan politicians in America, the power of the U.N. has been declining since 1981 and particularly since 2000, and the U.S. has been as much responsible for that decline as any other violators have been.

 Obviously, the U.S. Government, as it has been since 1981 and as it still is, will not abide by this declaration or ensure these rights for all Americans, nor will other nations that are similar or worse.
 Therefore, we, the people, must stand up and be counted to advocate these rights for all people in all nations of the world.